 People with pterygium should be seen by an ophthalmologist each year, so that the condition can be treated before it affects vision.

-Call for an appointment with your ophthalmologist if you have had a pterygium in the past and your symptoms return.
+Call to schedule an appointment with your ophthalmologist if you have had a pterygium in the past and your symptoms have returned.

 Protecting the eyes from ultraviolet light may help prevent this condition.